nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![ArchitectureDiagram](img/ArchitectureDiagram.png)

-The base `Duke` class consists of the main method which is responsible for:
+The base `Libmgr` class consists of the main method which is responsible for:
 - Application launch: initializing the components in the correct order and setting up the data containers effectively.
 - Applicaiton teardown: shutting down the components, perform cleaning up and closing of processes where necessary.